MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 Microsoft also offers all-in-the-cloud voice solutions, such as Calling Plan.
 However, Direct Routing might be best for your organization if:

-- Microsoft Calling Plan is not available in your area.
+- Microsoft Calling Plan isn't available in your area.

 - Your organization requires connection to third-party analog devices, call centers, and so on.

 - Your organization has an existing contract with a PSTN carrier.

-Direct Routing also supports users who have an additional license for Microsoft Calling Plan.
+Direct Routing also supports users who have another license for Microsoft Calling Plan.
 For more information, see [Phone System and Calling Plans](calling-plan-landing-page.md).